More than blood, allies

-We’ve never heard of a trans person’s journey phrased in this manner before.
-We, in fact, have never seen it this way before the chat with Janlee.
-But it brought us back to a basic truth about people and the human relationship: Nobody exists inside a vacuum.
+I’ve never heard of a person’s journey phrased in this manner before; I, in fact, have never seen it this way before the chat with Janlee.
+But it brought me back to a basic truth about the human relationship: Nobody exists inside a vacuum.
 And one man’s experience is never just his own.
-No one man’s life story is ever just about himself.

-This got me thinking about a couple of friends from way back: one had just come out to her parents and the other, while a closeted lesbian, had parents who always knew about her sexuality (they were just waiting for her confirmation at this point).
-The former, frustrated and confused, lashed out out.
-She felt betrayed by her parents when they didn’t warmly receive the news and, in light of the situation, labeled them as intolerant and unaccepting.
+This got me thinking about a couple of friends from way back: one had just come out to her parents and the other, while a closeted lesbian, had parents who expressed openness and understanding.
+The former, frustrated and confused, lashed out.
+She felt betrayed by her mom and dad when they didn’t warmly receive the news and, in light of the situation, labeled them as intolerant and bigoted.
 The latter, calming her down, explained: “You are begging right now for understanding from people you do not realize need it, too.
 Because while you are through coming out, they’re only getting started.
-They have to come out, too, you know…as parents of a gay child.
+They have to come out, too, as parents of a gay child.
 That’s their new identity now.
 And you have to respect their pace as they deal with that.”
 This was one of the most humbling exchanges I’ve ever witnessed in my life.
-Because while love is love and indeed, love wins, isn’t it that the first love a person will ever know is that of his or her parents’?
+Because while love is love and, indeed, love wins, isn’t it that the first love a person will ever know is that of his or her parents’ (ideally, anyway)?
 And if they need a moment to cope with their version of coming out, shouldn’t love and support from their child be reciprocated?